DunsScrotus/snorri/src/content/page/About.md

 ---
 title: About
-description: Learn more about what I do~
+description: Snorri of the Stars – Queer and trans astrology readings in Montreal
-image: /images/ori-placeholder.jpg
+image: /images/snorri-of-the-moss.jpg
 ---

 ## About me